AqwamCreates/DataPredict-Neural/docs/API/Cores/BaseFunctionBlock.md

 #### Parameters:

-* FirstDerivativeFunction: The function to be used when calling the differentiate() function.
+* FirstDerivativeFunction: The first derivative function to be used when calling the differentiate() function.

 ### transform()